lewis-creates/project-2-gamingquiz/README.md

     * I will see a timer number counting down to show how long I have left on that quesiton.
     * I will see the question being asked.
     * I will see 4 possible answers.
-    * Once an answer is selected I will see if I am correct instantly by showing the answer correct answer in (colour).
+    * Once an answer is selected I will see if I am correct instantly by showing the answer correct answer in green.
-    * If incorrect I will see my answer selected turn (colour) and the correct answer show in (colour).
+    * If incorrect I will see my answer selected turn red and the correct answer show in green.
     * The next button will appear when I have selected an answer and the timer and timer bar will stop.
     * I will complete all 20 questions.
     * After completing all 20 questions a results window will appear showing me my overall score, percentage and grade achieved.